First Term (October to December)

 - Cell Signalling

 The work covered in these modules is examined at the beginning of the third term, allowing time over the Easter vacation for revision.
-Students are required to answer three essay questions from five different modules, thus allowing them to specialise in options for revision.
+Students are required to answer two essay questions and critically analyse a research paper.

 Third and Fourth Terms (April to September)

 In terms three and four students undertake a four-month project intended to provide training in hypothesis-driven laboratory or desk-based research.
 Many of these projects are provided within the department but there are also opportunities to work in other areas within the University.
 A list of available projects are provided to students in the second term.